 Anyway, enough grumping – here’s the photos I took on the two visits I made whilst setting them.

 The MK Boundary Walk Violet Section ran from Stony Stratford up to the marina at Yardley Gobion, and was pretty much alongside water the whole way.
 In Stony and through Wolverton it was alongside the River Great Ouse, through the parks around the outside of the town.
 It then branched north along the Grand Union Canal up to Yardley Gobion, passing through the village of Cosgrove on the way.

 The fact that this course is almost entirely alongside water means two things in the context of geocaching.
 Firstly, no hills.
-OK, there’s a few steps to get up from the river to the canal, but otherwise it’s flatter than a flat thing.
-Secondly, especially alongside the river, there is a tendancy for the series to be inaccessible during wet conditions.
+OK, there are a few steps to get up from the river to the canal, but otherwise it’s flatter than a flat thing.
+Secondly, especially alongside the river, there is a tendency for the series to be inaccessible during wet conditions.
 Indeed, some of the caches were so inaccessible at times that they floated away.
-The CO had to start setting them higher up, or fastening them to posts and trees to stop them from wandering off.
+The CO had to start setting them higher up or fastening them to posts and trees to stop them from wandering off.